 - Drink at least 2 to 2.5 liters of water daily.

 - Thin buttermilk, infused water, and dal water are all included in the fluids.

 - After surgery, your body needs the rebuilding lost proteins.

 - You can select pulses, dals, low-fat milk and products, lean meat, poultry, and fish.

 - A moderately high protein pattern in your Indian diet plan after a Hysterectomy surgery will also help to reduce weight.

 - Dairy products help in regaining healthy gut bacteria.
-It is a sole provider of calcium and good quality protein for the vegetarians.
+It is the sole provider of calcium and good-quality protein for vegetarians.